lambdamikel/LambdaSpeak3/README.md

   - **RDY**: Mostly used to indicate that LambdaSpeak is ready to accept input; however, the LED is also used for other purposes.
   - **TR**: Mostly used to indicate that LambdaSpeak is transmitting data to the the Epson daughterboard (that it is speaking); however, the LED is also used for other purposes.

-  - the other LEDs **EPS, SPO, AM, DK, SSA1** are used to indicate the following modes:
+  - the other LEDs **EPS, SPO, AM, DK, SSA1** are used to indicate the following modes; notice that the EEPROM PCM Play mode is the autonomous PCM sample playback mode.
+Since this mode can also involve the SPO256-AL2 using Channel 10, the SPO LED is being lit in this mode as well:

     ------------------------------------------------------
     | EPS | SPO | AM  | DK  | SSA1 | Mode                |